 Married Filing Separately and Spouse Owes Back Taxes

 When you submit tax returns as married filing separately, you are usually only liable for the taxes owed on your income.
 That means the IRS will have difficulty going after your assets to collect the unpaid taxes of your spouse.
-Even though you won’t technically be liable for your spouse’s unpaid tax, you may find your joint assets (e.g., joint bank accounts) with your spouse in jeopardy because of the IRS’s efforts to collect the owed tax.
+Again, the rules are different in community property states.
+In all cases, even though you won’t technically be liable for your spouse’s unpaid tax, you may find your joint assets (e.g., joint bank accounts) with your spouse in jeopardy because of the IRS’s efforts to collect the owed tax.
 Additionally, gifted property from your spouse could also find itself the target of tax liens or levy if the transfer was made to avoid payment of unpaid tax.